View in Help Center/New Window

 Full API documentation

-Complete, interactive documentation - including every endpoint, the full data model, idempotency, webhooks, code examples (curl, Node.js, Python, C#), and the migration guide for moving off the legacy API - is available at: https://api2.buddypunch.com/docs/
+Complete, interactive documentation - including the base URL, authentication, every endpoint, the full data model, permission scopes, API versioning, rate limits, pagination, the full error reference, idempotency, webhooks, code examples (curl, Node.js, Python, C#), and the migration guide for moving off the legacy API - is available at: https://api2.buddypunch.com/docs/